Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

-Notice that the localizations $(\cInd_{KZ}^G \sigma_i)[1/T]$ are algebraic families of principal series over the multiplicative group~$\bG_m$, a fact that goes back to~\cite{BarthelLivneDuke}.
+Note that the localizations $(\cInd_{KZ}^G \sigma_i)[1/T]$ are algebraic families of principal series over the multiplicative group~$\bG_m$, a fact that goes back to~\cite{BarthelLivneDuke}.
 It follows that the Ext groups in Lemma~\ref{tamecuspidalExt1} can be computed using the techniques of \cite[\S 6-7]{BreuilPaskunas} to relate these~$\Ext^1$ of compact inductions to certain $\Ext^1$ of Hecke modules.
-The result is the following analogue of Lemma~\ref{lem: PS Ext1}, which would also follow by the method of~\cite[Section~4]{MR2667883} if the $\delta$-functor of derived ordinary parts had an extension to non-admissible representations.
-However, a more natural way to prove Lemma~\ref{lem: lemma we won't prove about cuspidal types} (at least from the optic of this paper) is as a consequence of our expected results on Bernstein centres explained in Section~\ref{subsec: Bernstein centre}, so we don't give a proof here. \begin{lemma} If $\sigma_0$, $\sigma_1$, are the constituents of a tame cuspidal type, then as an $\F[S,T]$-module, $\Ext^1(\cInd_{KZ}^G \sigma_1, \cInd_{KZ}^G \sigma_0)$ is free of rank one over $\F[S,T]/(ST-1)$, generated by the class of $\cInd_{KZ}^G \tau$. \end{lemma}
+The result is the following analogue of Lemma~\ref{lem: PS Ext1}, which would also follow by the method of~\cite[Section~4]{MR2667883}, if the $\delta$-functor of derived ordinary parts had an extension to non-admissible representations.
+It can also be proved using the the techniques of~\cite{Heyerderived}.
+However, from the optic of this paper, a more natural way to prove Lemma~\ref{lem: lemma we won't prove about cuspidal types} is as a consequence of our expected results on Bernstein centres explained in Section~\ref{subsec: Bernstein centre}, so we don't give a proof here. \begin{lemma} Let $\sigma_0$, $\sigma_1$ be the constituents of a tame cuspidal type, and let~$\tau$ be the nonsplit extension of~$\sigma_1$ by~$\sigma_0$.
+Then as an $\F[S,T]$-module, $\Ext_{\cA}^1(\cInd_{KZ}^G \sigma_1, \cInd_{KZ}^G \sigma_0)$ is free of rank one over $\F[S,T]/(ST-1)$, generated by the class of $\cInd_{KZ}^G \tau$. \end{lemma}

-\begin{rem} In the context of Lemma~\ref{lem: lemma we won't prove about cuspidal types} both compact inductions are objects of~$\cA_{X(\tau)}$ for the same cuspidal type~$\tau$.
+\begin{rem} In the context of Lemma~\ref{lem: lemma we won't prove about cuspidal types}, both compact inductions are objects of~$\cA_{X(\tau)}$ for the same cuspidal type~$\tau$.
 The compact induction $\cInd_{KZ}^G \tau$ is supported on the entirety of $X(\tau) \cong \bP^1$, in the sense that it lies in $\cA_{X(\tau)}$ and has irreducible quotients lying in every block parameterized by the closed points of $X(\tau)$.
 Indeed, its quotient $\cInd_{KZ}^G \sigma_1$ has irreducible quotients lying over the whole of $f_{\sigma_1}(\bA^1)$; the remaining point $X(\tau) \setminus f_{\sigma_1}(\bA^1)$ corresponds to the supersingular quotient $(\cInd_{KZ}^G \sigma_0)/T(\cInd_{KZ}^G \sigma_0)$, which contains a copy of $\tau$ and is thus also a quotient of $\cInd_{KZ}^{G} \tau$.

 If we let $U \cong \bG_m$ denote the complement of the marked points in~$X(\tau)$, then $j_{U*}j^*_U(\cInd_{KZ}^G \tau)$ ``lies over'' $U$ in an intuitive sense, and gives a family of {\em atomes automorphes}.
 It is an extension of